 The reaction $^7\text{Li}(\text{p},\text{n})^7\text{Be}$ has been proposed as an accelerator-based source of neutrons for Boron Neutron Capture Therapy (BNCT).
 This reaction has a large steep resonance for proton energies of about 2.3 MeV which ends at about 2.5 MeV.
 It has generally been accepted that one should use 2.5 MeV protons to get the highest yield of neutrons for BNCT.
-This paper suggests that for BNCT the optimum proton energy may be about 2.3 MeV and that a proton energy of about 2.2 MeV will provide the same useful neutron fluence outside a thinner moderator as the neutron fluence from a 2.5 MeV proton beam with a thicker moderator.
+This paper suggests that for BNCT the optimum proton energy may be about 2.3 MeV and that a proton energy of about 2.2 MeV will provide the same useful neutron flux outside a thinner moderator as the neutron flux from a 2.5 MeV proton beam with a thicker moderator.
+These results are based on optimization of the useful neutron spectrum in air at the point of irradiation, not on depth-dose profiles in tissue/tumor.